Linking engagement and performance: The social network analysis perspective: Conclusions

 \subsection{Engagement predicts academic performance}

+We find three out of four centrality measures, acting as proxies for student engagement, to be significantly correlated with future academic performance.
+Models based on these measures predict future performance even when controlling for past performance --- and better than past performance alone.

-Five out of six centrality measures, acting as proxies for student engagement, predicted academic performance over and above prior GPA.
-Of particular note is closeness centrality from collection 4, which yielded the best predictive power: our closeness full model (Performance $\sim$ GPA + Closeness) explained 49\% of the variance in final grade.
-This result is powerful because closeness is most theoretically similar Tinto's conception of student integration and closeness was the most empirically predictive centrality measure.
-Therefore, measuring closeness centrality at week 11 is the prime way to investigate student engagement according to this study.
+The best predictive power of student engagement comes from the closeness model ($final \; grade \sim GPA + closeness$) at fourth collection.
+This result is powerful for two reasons.
+From a theoretical perspective, closeness centrality represents how easily a student may interact with all members of the classroom community using as few intermediaries as possible.
+Thus, it is the closest analog to Tinto's conception of student integration.
+From a data-driven perspective, closeness yields the most powerful model in the entire study, explaining nearly half of all the variance in students' course grades.
+Therefore, measuring closeness centrality around week 11 (approximately two-thirds of the way into the semester) seems to be the best way to capture student engagement as relevant to final course performance.

-We found that meaningful student network integration occurs as early as collection 3 (week 8).
-In particular, the outdegree model from this time explained 39\% of the variance in final grade.
-The fact that predictive power emerged so early is empowering to course instructors.
-Since predictions about students' future academic performance are accessible as early as week 8, there is still enough time for instructors to enact interventions to promote student engagement and success.
+It is also useful to consider the earliest predictive power of student engagement.
+The outdegree model's predictive power peaks as early as the second collection (week 6), explaining nearly $30\,\%$ of the variance in final grade.
+By the third collection (week 8), the model with outdegree and GPA improves to account for over $36\,\%$ of the variance, which is only 10 percentage points less than the best model and is the third-best model overall.
+The fact that students' self-perceptions of engagement reaches peak predictive power so early is empowering to course instructors.
+Since predictions about students' course grades are accessible as early as week 8, there is still plenty of time for instructors to enact interventions that promote student engagement, thus positioning attrition-risk students for increased success.